FeverDevJohnny/impactcontroller/README.md

 Slide Speed Cap [Float]: Determines the maximum amount of speed the player can experience when sliding down slopes.
 This prevents sliding from building up so much that you fire down the slope like a rocket.

 Drag [Float Range, 0 - 1]: Determines how quickly the player returns to standing still.
-Lowering this down makes the game feel like you're on ice, and if it's too hight you'll stop instantly when you're not steering the character in a given direction.
+Lowering this down makes the game feel like you're on ice, and if it's too high you'll stop instantly when you're not steering the character in a given direction.

 Acceleration [Float Range, 0 - 1]: Determines how quickly the player accelerates towards the desired direction.
-If this is low you'll feel sluggish, and if it's high you'll move instantly in your desired direction.
-Find the best balance is important for making movement feel comfortable.
+If this is low, you'll feel sluggish, and if it's high you'll move instantly in your desired direction.
+Finding the best balance is important for making movement feel comfortable.

 Air Control [Float Range, 0 - 1]: Determines how much agency the player gets while in midair.
 At 1 you have full control, and at 0 you're at the whims of physics.